HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 For details please refer to the official Kubernetes documentation about [Managing Secrets using kubectl](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/).

 **By YAML files**\
-Secrets can also be created using secret yamml manifest.
+Secrets can also be created using a secret yaml manifest.

 !!! note
     The string values assigned in the data fields of the secret should be base64-encoded.
-The containers expects a base64-encoded string to be pased from the secrets key-value pairs.
-The credentials wont work if the values passed are plain strings.
+The containers expect a base64-encoded string to be passed from the secrets key-value pairs.
+The credentials will not work if the values passed are plain strings.

 ```yaml
 # Example manifest for creating secret by using a yaml file